List of characters in Fire Emblem: Three Houses: Development

 Chinatsu Kurahana served as the game's lead character designer.
 She was chosen due to his prior work on Uta no Prince-sama, with the style employed there being used to help reinforce the "glamorous, aristocratic society" the various noble characters lived in.
 She directly influenced many design aspects of the various characters.
 The youth of the students was also a focus, with the game being built around their growth.
 The calendar system was also implemented into the game to make it so players had to pick and choose what they wanted to do and which characters they wished to interact with.
 The concept art for the game was contractually done by Kazuma Koda, known for his previous concept art of Bayonetta 2 and Nier: Automata.
 The game was primarily developed by Koei Tecmo, whose Scenario Team constructed much of the story's plot.
 While the Adrestian Empire acts as a primarily antagonistic faction, their presence in Garreg Mach as one of the three houses was used to highlight the peace that existed prior to the war.

 Compared to previous games in the series, Three Houses was designed with the intention of getting to know every character equally, unlike past Fire Emblem games where characters are met one after another throughout the course of the plot.
 This new system allowed the player to explore each character's backstory with greater depth than in past installments.
-The time skip was based on the one featured in Genealogy of the Holy War, which was chosen to allow for greater focus on the characters being forced to turn and fight against each other.
+The time skip was based on the one featured in Genealogy of the Holy War, allowing for greater focus on the characters being forced to turn and fight against each other.